SimonPuchas/MotionPrediction/README.md

 # Important Things

-Rather than using padding in the dataset creation to get the sequences to the same length, we should use packing functions in the LSTM training loop.
-We will also apply normalization directly in the training script to keep flexibility.
+Right now we use padding to create the batches, as the sequences have variable lengths.
+This means right now we also train and validate the model on the padded values, which is ultimately not what we want, as it reduces the performance of the model and basically wastes resources.
+There is the function pack_padded_sequences which allows the model to only train on the actual data, but this transforms the data into a weird form, which i dont know how to use it right now.
+If you look at the LSTM_testing.py file, you can see in the training loop that i built in some testing to see how the data changes.

 Newest dataset is the lstm_dataset5.pt, here the data is already preprocessed and stored in a pytorch dictionary with X_train, y_train, X_test, y_test, X_val, y_val fields.
 There is also a testBatching file in the TestScripts folder to test and understand the functionality of the batching and how the data looks afterwards.